 Each new release is designed and developed by the Dynamics 365 for Finance and Operations team.
-Any new release is first validated by the feature team, then by the entire Dynamic 365 for Finance and Operations and Retail teams.
+Any new release is first validated by the feature team, then by the entire Finance and Operations and Retail teams.
 During this time, extensive testing is done on various test topologies.
 A compatibility checker also runs tests to ensure backward compatibility.
 In addition, a Release Validation Program is available for customers to join.
 This program allows customers to share artifacts, such as databases and code, that is used for benchmarking and tested with automation to provide an additional layer of quality assurance.

-Preview Early Access Program (PEAP) is available to partners, customers, and ISV’s who opt in through the Insider program.
+Preview Early Access Program (PEAP) is available to partners, customers, and ISV’s who opt in through the Insider Program.
 As a participant in the PEAP program you will have first access and visibility into the preview for the upcoming service update.
 The preview service update is used to validate customizations, learn about new features, and provide feedback to Microsoft.
 During this phase, the service update must be deployed on a Dev/Test environment.
 This release cannot be used in production.
-To join the PEAP program, sign up via Insider Program.
+To join the PEAP program, sign up via the Insider Program.

 The First Release program is open to all customers.
-Customers who join the First Release program will be the first select group of customers to take the service update all the way to production.
+Customers who join the First Release program will be the first, select group of customers to take the service update all the way to production.
 Microsoft will manage the deployment of this service update to a UAT sandbox and then 7 days later will auto-deploy the update to production.
 Customers participating in this program have the additional benefit of having dedicated Microsoft engineers closely monitoring the environments for any issues after updates have been applied.
-To join First Release, sign up via Insider Program.
+To join First Release, sign up via the Insider Program.

-The service update will be made generally available using the action center in Lifecycle services (LCS).
+The service update will be made generally available using the action center in LCS.
 When the service update is available, it can be manually applied to all environments including production.
 If the service update has not been applied to the designated sandbox or production environment, Microsoft will auto-apply the update based on the “Update settings” for the LCS project.
 To learn more, see Configure service updates through Lifecycle Services.

 Targeted release schedule (dates subject to change)